Muhannad7794/vp_baseFree_tracking/README.md

 **What these plots show**

 - These plots are from differnt shots, each had a differnt model set at runtime.
-- No matter the chose model or the targeted axis, the validation plot provides those insightful plots, making it a robust and relible validation tool for any runtime session.
+- No matter the chosen model or the targeted axis, the validation pipeline provides those insightful plots, making it a robust and relible validation tool for any runtime session.

 ---